compujuckel/assettoserver-docs/docs/faq.md

   - Leave `Version Required` as it is since CM will autofill these for you, then save the preset.
   - A `content.json` file will be created in the `cm_content` folder under the directory of the server.
     If you used the `Repack` option, the generated archives will also be added to this folder.
-  **Currently, these file do not get included when using the Pack feature.**
+  **Currently, these files do not get included when using the Pack feature.**

   :::caution